-City of Ryde has developed a local Resilience Plan to strengthen the community in becoming more resilient to the many challenges that are presented from chronic stresses and acute shocks.
-The community developed Plan reviews the challenges of urban growth and development, with links to the global impacts and climate risks.
+City of Ryde has developed a Resilience Plan 2030 to strengthen the community In becoming more resilient to the many challenges that are presented from chronic stresses and acute shocks.

 The community developed Plan reviews the challenges of urban growth and development, with links to the global impacts and climate risks, as Ryde continues to grow towards building an action plan for city-wide resilience.